skystebnicki/chamel/README.md

 # Chamel (short for chameleon)

-This is a web UI framework designed to provide the most native experience possible automatically across common platforms and devices.
+This is a ReactJS UI framework designed to provide the most native experience possible automatically across common platforms and devices.

 ## Using chamel

-Include sass
+Include sass in your built sass

 	vendor/chamel/sass/